provsalt/notes/Biology/Cells/Animal cells.md

 Compared to [[Plant cells#Large central vacuole]], animal cells have small temporary vacuole that stores water and nutrients.

 ## Mitochondria
-[[Aerobic respiration]] occurs in the mitochondria where glucose is oxidised to release energy used to perform cell activities such as growth and reproduction
+[[Respiration]] occurs in the mitochondria where glucose is oxidised to release energy used to perform cell activities such as growth and reproduction

 ## Ribosomes
 Synthesise protein in the cell